dymosoftware/DCD-SDK-Sample/README.md

     ```
      - **Validate from label instance**
     ```javascript
-    label.isValidLabel() //Validate if the current content is a valid label label.isDCDLabel() //Validate if the current content is a valid DYMO Connect label label.isDLSLabel() //Validate if the current content is a valid DYMO Label Software label
+    label.isValidLabel() //Validate if the current content is a valid label based on the service installed label.isDCDLabel() //Validate if the current content is a valid DYMO Connect label based on DYMO Connect service label.isDLSLabel() //Validate if the current content is a valid DYMO Label Software label based on DYMO Label Software service
     ```
      - **Get printers**
     ```javascript